How Do I Form an LLC in Colorado?

 • Plumbers and electricians

 Are you planning on hiring employees and withholding taxes from their paychecks?
-Then Colorado requires you to open a wage withholding account, which can be done for free online.
+Then, Colorado requires you to open a wage withholding account, which can be done online for free.
 This account allows you to manage and pay withheld income tax.

 You’ll need this if you’re hiring W-2 employees or withholding taxes from 1099 contractors.
 (Reasons to withhold taxes for 1099s can be found here.)